Coupons are shaping consumer behavior worldwide, from newspaper coupon clippings to unique codes and QR scans for coupon redemption.

 18. Consumers who use coupons spend 37% more than regular shoppers.

 Retailers who offer regular discounts and coupons record higher average order volumes from customers who use them than customers who don’t.
-This is because while consumers think they are saving more with the discount, they also end up buying even more items.
+This is because while consumers think they are saving more with the discount, they also end up buying more items.

 Fun Facts about Coupon Usage